shopware/shopware/src/Docs/Resources/current/60-plugin-system/010-getting-started.md

 ## Plugin base
 The corresponding plugin sources can be stored under `/custom/plugins`.
 It is also possible to `require` your plugin via composer.
-Shopware searches the `vendor` directory for packages with the type `shopware-plugin`.
+Shopware searches the `vendor` directory for packages with the type `shopware-platform-plugin`.

 As an entry point into the system, each plugin must have a base class.
 As convention you have to create a directory under `/custome/plugins` which has the same name of your plugin.